groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/document/rtf.md

     enable: true
     title: "How to Insert External Document’s Content to Other Popular File Formats via Java?"
     content: |
        A document or file is an electronic copy or hard copy containing information that can be retrieved at some later stage by the user.
 According to Wikipedia a document can be structured, like tabular documents, lists, forms, or scientific chart, semi-structured like a book or a newspaper article, or unstructured like a handwritten note.
-GroupDocs.Assembly for Java is a very useful API enables software developers to build powerful application for document automation and reporting.
-It fully support identifying and working with numerous document formats such as PDF, Microsoft Word, Excel worksheets, PowerPoint, , HTML, Outlook email and many more.
-It supports numerous advanced features working with reports such as manipulating template elements, lists report, chart reports, table reports and so on.
-Moreover, The API also fully supports several advanced features related to documents content addition and modification, such as adding contents to a document page, Inserting data to spreadsheet cells, contents replacement, adding contents to a presentation slide and many more.
+GroupDocs.Assembly for Java is a very useful API that enables software developers to build powerful applications for document automation and reporting.
+It fully supports identifying and working with numerous document formats such as PDF, Microsoft Word, Excel worksheets, PowerPoint, , HTML, Outlook email and many more.
+It supports numerous advanced features for working with reports such as manipulating template elements, lists report, chart reports, table reports and so on.
+Moreover, The API also fully supports several advanced features related to documents content addition and modification, such as adding contents to a document page, inserting data to spreadsheet cells, contents replacement, adding contents to a presentation slide and many more.

 ############################# content ############################
 steps: